-Authored By: Sara Penn
+Authored by: Sara Penn

-Edited By: Michelle Levy
+Edited by: Michelle Levy

 Submitted by: Sara Penn on 04/16/2020

-This spotlight is indebted to the extensive research of Roy Bearden-White, particularly his 2007 MA Thesis, How the Wind Sits: The History of Henry and Ann Lemoine, Chapbook Writers and Publishers of the Late Eighteenth Century, which is the first comprehensive account of Ann and Henry Lemoine’s publishing careers.
+This spotlight is indebted to the extensive research of Roy Bearden-White, particularly his 2007 master's-thesis-turned-book, How the Wind Sits: The History of Henry and Ann Lemoine, Chapbook Writers and Publishers of the Late Eighteenth Century, which is the first comprehensive account of Ann and Henry Lemoine’s publishing careers.
 The WPHP team has compiled over 200 chapbooks from Bearden-White’s bibliography of Ann Lemoine.
 Please visit our Sources and Related Projects pages for further research that has influenced our database.

-Ann Lemoine’s prosperity in the chapbook trade began with her necessity to provide for her two children after her husband’s bankruptcy (Bearden-White 46).
+Ann Lemoine’s (fl.
+1795–1820) prosperity in the chapbook trade began with her necessity to provide for her two children after her husband’s bankruptcy.
 In 1786, Lemoine married Henry at the cusp of his career in the book trades.
 Known as a reputable printer and bookseller in London, Henry was eager to further increase his profits.
 Offering credit to customers was a routine gesture in the trade since “chapbook sellers depended upon either cash transactions or easily transferred barters” in order to conduct stable business (Bearden-White 53).
 In an unusual and risky move, Henry also extended credit to two fellow booksellers, who, in turn, could not pay their dues.
 Unable to insure his losses, Henry was sent to debtor’s prison in 1794 (Bearden-White 54).

 In 1795, Lemoine embarked on her publishing career to “became the first fully independent female publisher in England” (Bearden-White 56).
 Originally from a low social station, the Lemoines operated outside of the mainstream book industry.
 As a result of growing literacy rates, street literature, which generally took the form of small hastily-bound booklets constructed from sheets of paper, known as chapbooks, began to be published in greater numbers and were disseminated among Britain’s lower-middle class.
-The contents of chapbooks varied greatly, and often reflected the thoughts, activites, hobbies, and traditions of working-class men and women (Bearden-White 40).
+The contents of chapbooks varied greatly, and often reflected the thoughts, activities, hobbies, and traditions of working-class men and women (Bearden-White 40).

 For example, the title of the 1736 edition of a tale by Penelope Aubin comprises 124 (!) words:

-The Life of Charlotta Du Pont, an English lady; taken from her own memoirs: giving an account how she was trepan'd by her stepmother to Virginia, how the ship was taken by some Madagascar pirates and retaken by a Spanish man of war, of her marriage in the Spanish West-Indies and adventures whilst she resided there, with her return to England; and, the history of several gentlemen and ladies whom she met withal in her travels, some of whom had been slaves in Barbary and others cast on shore by shipwreck on the barbarous coasts up the great river Oroonoko, with their escape thence and safe return to France and Spain: a history that contains the greatest variety of events that ever was published.
+The Life of Charlotte Du Pont, an English lady; taken from her own memoirs: giving an account how she was trepan'd by her stepmother to Virginia, how the ship was taken by some Madagascar pirates and retaken by a Spanish man of war, of her marriage in the Spanish West-Indies and adventures whilst she resided there, with her return to England; and, the history of several gentlemen and ladies whom she met withal in her travels, some of whom had been slaves in Barbary and others cast on shore by shipwreck on the barbarous coasts up the great river Oroonoko, with their escape thence and safe return to France and Spain: a history that contains the greatest variety of events that ever was published.